 ThaiPod101 is an online Thai language learning system that was created by Innovative Language Learning.
 The company has been around for more than a decade and has now expanded their online lessons to include 34 different languages — from Afrikaans to Vietnamese.

-You can listen to or watch the lessons on a desktop computer, or download the iOS or Android app so that you can learn Thai anytime, anywhere.
+You can listen to or watch lessons on a desktop, laptop, or download the mobile app and learn Thai anytime, anywhere.
 The courses are aimed at enhancing listening comprehension and, ultimately, speaking Thai sentences fluently.

 The lowest level in the lessons is Absolute Beginner.
 It’s most suitable for those who have zero Thai language knowledge and are only just starting out.
 The lessons consist of real-life scenarios with recordings of conversations that show how an exchange usually goes.